Skip to content

 CodeArtifact is a fully managed artifact repository service that makes it easy to securely store, publish, and share software packages used in your development process.

-On AWS, CodeArtifact supports common package formats such as Maven, npm, Python (pip), and NuGet.
+On AWS, CodeArtifact supports popular package formats such as Maven, npm, Python (pip), NuGet, etc.

 You can configure it to work with public repositories or use it to store your private packages.